ghoye/car_pricing/README.md

-Fast Money: A Statistical Analysis of Car Pricing
+Driving Factors: A Statistical Analysis of Car Pricing
 ================

 ## Introduction